 I've met some people who have real jobs yet they discovered their purpose to be a cleaner or a fast-food helper.
 Regardless of how ambitious it is, it's about doing what you love.
 A menial purpose should not make you less of a person.

 5. Actively engage in discussions with your own opinion

-People are more of listeners than preachers.
+People are more listeners than preachers.
 I have learned in the past few years that having an opinion is important regardless of what topic.
-This will create engaging conversations which can be fun and intellectual.
+This will create engaging conversations that can be fun and intellectual.
 There are no right or wrong opinions.
-If you think you’d be ridiculed, consider them to be constructive feedback.
+If you think you'd be ridiculed, consider them to be constructive feedback.

 Everyone is a winner at the end of the day.
-If your boss asks you of say, a best practice, don’t say “You’re the boss so you should decide that“.
+If your boss asks you to say, a best practice, don't say "You're the boss so you should decide that".
 Instead, provide your thoughts and assess as if you are the owner.
 This will also help you become a better communicator.
 Do note that not all people accept opinions openly.
 Learn to express them at the place and at the right time.

 6. Cut the toxic people in life

 If your friend in Facebook posts stuff that irritates you, there is that unfriend button.
 If your boss is giving you a hard time, leave the company.
 If your childhood friend haunts you of your past, leave.
 You have options.
 Toxic people are not worth your time and you should just move forward instead of focusing on things that pull you back.